minibolt-guide/minibolt/guide/bitcoin/bitcoin-client.md

   $ sudo journalctl -f -u bitcoind
   ```

+💡 Keep **this terminal open,** you'll need to come back here on the next step to monitor logs.

 ## Running bitcoind

 [Start your SSH program](../system/remote-access.md#access-with-secure-shell) (eg. PuTTY) a second time, connect to the PC and log in as "admin".